Branching random walk with non-local competition: Introduction

 \end{theorem}

+We remark that when $\delta >0$ is chosen to be small, $N_0$ is very large and so the condition (i) in the conditions on $\Lambda$ in~\eqref{eq:Lambda_assumptions} requires that $\sum_{x\in \Z^d}\Lambda (x)$ is very small, or in other words $N$, as defined in~\eqref{eq:Ndefn}, is very large.
+In particular, this condition means that the killing rate (given in~\eqref{eq:Ktdefn}) is very small when there are not many particles in the system, which in turn means that the probability of survival can be close to 1 even when the system begins with a small number of particles.
+Condition (ii) on $\Lambda$ ensures that the normalised competition kernel $\Lambda(\cdot)/\sum_{x\in \Z^d}\Lambda (x)$ is strictly positive at $0$, or in other words, there is some on-site competition in the particle system.
+Condition (iii) requires exponential decay for the normalised competition kernel.

-The next theorem describes the asymptotic spread of the BRWNLC under slightly more restrictive assumptions.
+The next theorem describes the asymptotic spread of the BRWNLC when started with a single particle at the origin.
+Take $\gamma>0$ and $p:\Z^d\to [0,1]$ satisfying~\eqref{eq:p_assumptions}.
 Let $(X_t)_{t\ge 0}$ denote a continuous-time random walk started at $0$ with jump rate $\gamma$ and jump kernel $p$.
 The Cramér transform of $X_1$ is expressed for $u\in\R^d$ as

 since the jump kernel $p$ is of finite range by assumption.
 The rate function is expressed for $v\in\R^d$ as

 By the finiteness of the Cramér transform, $I$ is a good convex rate function, i.e.~it is convex and all sub-level sets $\{I \le a\}$, $a\in\R$, are compact \cite[Lemma~2.2.31]{DemboZeitouni}.
 In particular, the set